 — 🆑 Christophe Langlois (@Visible_Banking) February 6, 2021

-Does the amount of income affect how you split bills?
+Does the amount of income affect how a couple splits bills?

 For a non-married couple, income would ideally be irrelevant with splitting bills, just as it would be with a roommate where expenses are split 50/50.
 However, if one makes significantly more than the other, find alternate ways for the lower-income person to contribute.